 There was a time when the power suddenly went off.
-I hurried home because I thought that something bad may happen like backflow and such.
+I hurried home because I thought that something bad might happen, like backflow and such.
 But I was surprised that there was no spill or backflow.
-My lovely fishes were swimming fine!
+My lovely fish was swimming fine!

 It works silently.
 The filter produces very little vibration so annoying and disturbing sound is not a problem.

-What I don’t like about this is that I have to regularly buy new sets of sponges.
+What I don’t like about this is that I have to buy new sets of sponges regularly.
 It fills fast and is not that high quality.
 But aside from this, everything is fine.
-I can replace the sponges easily so it’s not really a hassle.
+I can replace the sponges easily, so it’s not really a hassle.

 What To Look For When Buying A Filter For 10 Gallon Tank

-It is very exhausting to search for the best 10 gallon aquarium filter especially if you are a complete beginner.
-You have to understand lots of things first in order to get an efficient filter for you tank or aquarium.
+It is very exhausting to search for a top-quality 10 gallon aquarium filter, especially if you are a complete beginner.
+You have to understand lots of things first in order to get an efficient filter for your tank or aquarium.